rumca-js/crawler-buddy/README.md

  - Offers a unified interface for all metadata.
  - Running a containerized docker environment helps isolate problems from the host operating system
  - All your crawling / scraping / rss clients could use one source, or you can split it up by hosting multiple servers
+ - Encoding?
+What encoding?
+All responses are in UTF

 Available Endpoints: